Vicba/blog/content/blog/trip-to-san-francisco/index.md

 From April 3rd to 10th, I had the opportunity to travel to San Francisco with my college, Howest University for Applied Sciences.
 Our group consisted of 60 people, including 30 studying Devine, 15 studying MCT in Kortrijk, and 15 from Applied Computer Science in Bruges, which is the program I am a part of.
 This trip was primarily organized for seniors, but I was lucky enough to be the only second-year student allowed to come along.

-The purpose of the trip was to explore American culture, innovation, and visit big tech companies in the Bay Area.
+The purpose of the trip was to explore the American culture, innovation, and visit big tech companies in the Bay Area.
 In this blog post, I'll only write about the most important parts of the trip, as things like "what did you eat for breakfast" aren't really noteworthy and mostly the same.

 ---

 ## April 4th (Big Tech Visits & NBA)
-Tuesday 4th was the first and most busiest day.

 Tuesday, April 4th, was the first and busiest day of our trip.
 Our plan was to leave the hostel at 7:30 AM to go to the Golden Gate Bridge.
 Unfortunately, everyone was already awake due to the jetlag from our 11-hour flight.
 Once we arrived, we walked the full 1.7 miles or 2.7 kilometers and enjoyed the beautiful view.
 I even helped some Chinese tourists take a picture before we went on a private bus ride to the Bay Area.

 Our first stop was **Palo Alto Networks**, where we were welcomed by a lovely lady named Bree, who works there as a recruiter.
-She gave a presentation where she explained what the company does and what the company values.
-After that, she invited three new-grad tech employees to answer questions about their first job, how they got the job, etc. We later got a guided tour around the office.
+She gave a presentation about what the company does and what it values.
+After that, she invited three new-grad tech employees to answer some questions about their first job, how they got the job, etc. We later got a guided tour around the office.

-By the time we were done with the tour, it was almost noon, so we stopped at In-n-Out for lunch.
+By the time we were done with the tour, it was almost noon, so we stopped at an In-n-Out for lunch.
 It was my first experience, and it was really nice, but I didn't like the fries (maybe because I'm used to the French fries) as much as in Belgium.

 Our second company visit was to **Microsoft**, which was something I was looking forward to.
 We were expected by Nills, a Belgian working for Microsoft in the Bay Area.
 He told us about his experience moving to the US and gave some tips and tricks about getting a job in the US.
 At the end, he talked a bit about the latest developments, e.g., GitHub Copilot and Microsoft's low code platform, as AI is a hot topic at the moment.

 At 3 PM, we went to our last stop before going back downtown, which was the **Apple Visitor Centre**.
 To be honest, this was quite a disappointment.
-We had a great small tour, but it wasn't anything special.
-There was a store on the ground level, a terrace on top, and some info about the big Apple Park.
+We had a great short tour, but it wasn't anything special.
+There was a store on the ground level, a terrace on top, and some info about Apple Park.
 The office is very secured and not open to the public.
 The surroundings are really beautiful, and it evoked the exact feeling I have when I think about the company.
 I've always admired the innovation and simplicity of Apple.

 In the evening we planned on going to the **NBA game**.
 It was amazing but expensive, but I thinks thats for all sports in the US.
 The warriors played against oklahoma and I saw some famous players like Stephen Curry and Draymond Green.
 What I noticed is that there is al lot more organized around the game.There's animation long before the game starts, like the players intro, fireworks and light shows.
 During breaks, there's always something to watch.
 I wonder why this isn't in Europe because I think a lot more people would come to sport events just for the experience.